mrjbq7/zig-gitweb/README.md

 # zig-gitweb

 A fast web frontend for git repositories, implemented in Zig.
-This is inspired by cgit, providing a lightweight CGI application for browsing git repositories through a web interface.
+This is implemented as a lightweight CGI application for browsing git repositories through a web interface.

 ## Features